 But this is a pipe dream for many, who later face poverty and hardship due to bad investments and poor health.

-Raski is an acronym for “Retired and Spending the Kids Inheritance”.
-T his tongue-in-cheek name is the brainchild of Peter Hall, who found himself looking for ways to supplement his income when he moved to the KwaZulu-Natal Midlands nine years ago with his wife Cathy.
+RASKI is an acronym for “Retired and Spending the Kids Inheritance”.
+The tongue-in-cheek name is the brainchild of Peter Hall, who found himself looking for ways to supplement his income when he moved to the KwaZulu-Natal Midlands nine years ago with his wife Cathy.

 They bought a lovely country property just off the R103 Midlands Meander country route.

 They opened a small, intimate restaurant named Cooking Bear.
 This kept them busy and the profits kept them operating, but they often came across other retirees who had skills that were not being utilised.

 “We met many people who had an abundance of skills, and we were all wondering about the future and the cost of living.”